idleberg/generator-atom-package-webpack/README.md

 ## Usage

-Create a new directory for your package and change into it
+Create a new directory for your package and change into it:

 ```sh
 cd ~/.atom/packages